londnoir/ext-deps-generator/README.md

 - Dependencies : zlib bzip2 xz zstd
 - Usage : Compressed archive management library.
 - Notes : On Windows, you need to add "PATHS LIBS_ROOT" inside find_package() functions in the CMakeLists.txt before compiling.
+- Warning : On Windows, zstd support has been disabled.

 ## libzmq (ZeroMQ)
 [master, 622fc6dde99ee172ebaa9c8628d85a7a1995a21d]